golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

     This will give us the list of `[ Address: Destination of NFTs, amount: amount of NFTs to mint ]`

+    And we also get `total_paid_lovalce` as sum of lovelace from all Order UTxOs which will be used to check that an user has paid correctly.

   - for each item from `AggregatedOrders`; `destination_address` and `amount`

     - there must be corresponding user output. (with aggregated amount of H.A.L.
 NFTs)